folio-org/raml-module-builder/README.md

 Clone / download the framework:

-- raml-module-builder - this is the core framework that can be used to help developers quickly get a vertx based module up and running.
+- raml-module-builder - this is the core framework that can be used to help developers quickly get a Vert.x based module up and running.
 Build via `mvn clean install` which will create all the needed jars for the framework.

 Clone / download the Circulation sample module -